bparanj/crystal/electronics/zettel/passive-component.md

 c) Perform the division: $I \approx 0.0152 \text{ A}$ or 15.2 mA
 d) The resistor limits the current to approximately 15.2 milliamperes.

+PENDING

+This experiment is already done.
+If so, move this to the experiment and merge.

 3. How do capacitors operate as passive components?

 Capacitors store electrical energy in an electric field between two conductive plates separated by a dielectric material.
 They block DC current while allowing AC current to flow, with their capacitance measured in farads (F).